How to Pick the Right Small Wine Fridge

 Below is a list of all the main features to consider and why they need to be kept in mind as you choose your wine cooler.

 Not all wine coolers use the same method for keeping the wine cool.
-There are three common technologies that you’ll come across when searching for a cooler: compression cooling, thermoelectric cooling, and dual/single zone cooling.
+There are three common technologies that you’ll come across when searching for a cooler: compression cooling, thermoelectric cooling, and dual/single-zone cooling.
 We will go into further detail on these technologies later in the article but here’s a quick guide to each one:

 Compression coolers work in a similar fashion to a standard refrigerator.
 They use what is known as a vapor compression cycle to remove any warm air from the cooling unit.

 Thermoelectric coolers use a different system for cooling the wine.
 They operate by passing an electric current through two different types of metal that are fused together.
 One side of the metal will get hot and the other gets cold as the current passes through them.
 The hot side acts as a heat sink so it absorbs its own heat while allowing the cold side to cool the wine.
-Usually, a fan will be used to circulate create and circulate a cold air flow.
+Usually, a fan will be used to circulate create and circulate a cold airflow.

 These two cooling types each have their own merits and drawbacks, which could have an impact on which type you select for your own cooler.
 For example, compressor coolers are more powerful but thermoelectric coolers are more energy efficient.
 We will outline the pros and cons in detail later in the article.

-The third technology type you will encounter during your wine cooler search is dual zone cooling.
-Dual zone coolers will feature two cooling systems that can be controlled independently and will also have a divider between the two zones.
-The advantage of the dual zone is that you can store different types of wine at different temperatures, so the cooler becomes much more versatile.
+The third technology type you will encounter during your wine cooler search is dual-zone cooling.
+Dual-zone coolers will feature two cooling systems that can be controlled independently and will also have a divider between the two zones.
+The advantage of the dual-zone is that you can store different types of wine at different temperatures, so the cooler becomes much more versatile.

-As we have just discussed, dual zone cooling is a common technology for wine coolers.
-Most coolers will be either single zone or dual zone but some have even begun offering triple zone cooling options.
+As we have just discussed, dual-zone cooling is a common technology for wine coolers.
+Most coolers will be either single zone or dual zone but some have even begun offering triple-zone cooling options.

-For most people, dual zone cooling will be the best choice since it offers more flexibility and allows you to store different types of wine in the same space.
-If you are a drinker of both red and white wine, dual zone technology is a must since reds and whites must be kept at completely different temperatures.
+For most people, dual-zone cooling will be the best choice since it offers more flexibility and allows you to store different types of wine in the same space.
+If you are a drinker of both red and white wine, dual-zone technology is a must since reds and whites must be kept at completely different temperatures.

 This article has reviewed 12-bottle wine coolers but there are several other capacity options available.
 6, 12, 18, 21, 54-bottle and even larger capacity coolers are available.
 Of course, the choice will very much depend on the size of your wine collection and the amount of space you have for your cooler.

 We discussed earlier in the article that prolonged exposure to ultraviolet rays from light can spoil your wine.
 The acceleration of chemical reactions due to UV exposure leads to a sourer, vinegar-like flavor, which ruins the wine and wastes money.
-Most wine coolers come with a glass door, so they need to take measure to block UV rays.
+Most wine coolers come with a glass door, so they need to take measures to block UV rays.
 Usually, a tint, mirroring, or a smoke effect is applied to the glass to prevent light rays from coming into contact with the wine.